CodeMouse92/Timecard/docs/index.md

 unauthorized adware installers (darn it, Cnet!)

-After years of pining for his first successful project, Jason finally resurrected Timecard, recreating and reimagining it with modern Python and Qt 5 (PySide2), and releasing it as open source software so it can never be lost to the silicon dioxide of history again.
+After years of pining for his first successful project, Jason finally resurrected Timecard, recreating and re-imagining it with modern Python and Qt 5 (PySide2), and releasing it as open source software so it can never be lost to the silicon dioxide of history again.